duboyz/kumiko/tasks.md

 2. Crate a page from a template (a template), if chosing this, the user only have to set props values.

 A website also needs to have a subdomain, have a look at how its done in this project: /Users/vegardlokreim/SaaS/prosjektet but dont copy code from there, since this project has A LOOOT of messy code.
 Do ONLY have a look at how subdomain is set up.

+# Current task
+# Implement hospitality.

+A hospitality (i.e a hotel or someting similar) can have rooms.
+A website may belong to a hospitality (and not just only a restaurant).

+Hospitalitys dont have menus like restauraunts, they have rooms.
+I have set up the enitites, dont add any data, but refactor all code neccessary to make it work.

+Make it possible to create a Hospitality location, make it possible to create a website for the location as well. make it possible to select it as selected in appstate.